smashgg/developer-portal/website/blog/2019-03-13-smashgg-js.md

 <!--truncate-->

+I spoke to <a href="https://twitter.com/cookieissmashin" target="_blank">Brandon "cookiE" Cooke</a>, author of smashgg.js, to learn more about his background and why he built this!

 ## Tell me a bit about yourself

 I am the co-founder, lead producer, and CTO of <a href="http://recursion.gg/" target="_blank">Recursion</a>, a professional Smash Bros